juanda99/moodle-docker-production/README.md

 ## Configuration

-* Configure your moodle installation using an env file (modify default values if needed)
+* Configure your moodle installation using an .env file

 ## Activate https